Ted Sator: Professional coaching career

 Sator quickly found a new position when he was named head coach of the Buffalo Sabres for the following year, 1987-1988.
 In his first full season with the Buffalo Sabres they achieved the biggest point improvement in the NHL.
 He coached to two third-place finishes but was unable to get the team past the Stanley Cup finalist Boston Bruins in the first round of the Stanley Cup playoffs, and was relieved of his coaching duties in 1989.
+Sator's time in Buffalo was marked by a dispute with team captain (and future Sabres coach) Lindy Ruff that led to Ruff being traded to the New York Rangers.

 Over the next two seasons, Sator was an assistant coach with the Boston Bruins before traveling to Italy to become head coach of the HC Devils Milano of the Serie A in 1991.
 Sator's team went undefeated on in his first season as head coach of the Devils and won the Serie A championship.
 Sator led the Devils to back-to-back Serie A league championships when the team won again in 1993.
 Sator returned to the United States and NHL the following season, taking an assistant coaching position with the St. Louis Blues.
 After two seasons in St. Louis, Sator spent the next two seasons as assistant coach of the Hartford Whalers, and Vancouver Canucks (where he split time between Vancouver and the Canucks American Hockey League farm team, the Syracuse Crunch.
 Beginning in 1997, Sator began a successful five year coaching stint with the New Orleans Brass, where he was also Director of Player Personnel.
 During his tenure with the Brass, the team made the ECHL playoffs every season and never had a losing season record.

 Sator returned to Europe after the Brass folded in 2002.
 Sator became the head coach of the Espoo Blues in the SM-liiga for the 2003-2004 season.
 From 2007 to 2009 he served as head coach of the Hungarian Austrian Hockey League team Alba Volán Székesfehérvár.
 In 2009, he was hired as head coach of the KHL Medveščak, based in Zagreb, Croatia.
 In the team's first season in the Austrian Hockey League the team qualified for last Playoff seed.
 The team stunned top seeded Graz 99ers in the Quarterfinals, winning the series in six games, before suffering elimination to eventual champions EC Red Bull Salzburg in the semi-finals.